paco23ch/data_science_capstone/README.md

 ## 6.3.
 Web application
 In order to run locally, you just need to type `python run.py` in the app directory, and the app will load an http server, accesible on `http://localhost:3001`.
 There may be cases where because of overlapping features, the certainty of the prediction is lower or it even predicts a different breed, but you will be able to see why the algorithm may be confusing the breed.
+## 6.4.
+Github repository
+The jupyter notebook for this model and the web application code can be found [here](https://github.com/paco23ch/data_science_capstone/).